 Secondary effluent flows into a stilling basin at the head of the nitrification reactors.
 If necessary, sodium hydroxide (caustic) is added to the secondary effluent stream upstream of the stilling basin to provide alkalinity that is consumed during the nitrification process.
 If denitrification is occurring, little or no caustic is needed.
 The flow from the stilling basin is hydraulically split to distribute flow between the odd-numbered reactors and the even-numbered reactors.
 Each reactor has five stages and each stage is equipped with two turbine aerators.
 The turbine aerators maintain dissolved oxygen levels and provide adequate mixing to keep solids uniformly distributed in Stages 1, 2 and 3 for nitrification while denitrification occurs in the last two stages.
 Methanol is added in stage four to provide a source of carbon for the denitrifying organisms.
-Stages 4 and 5 are not aerated but are operated in an anoxic mode to allow denitrifying bacteria.
+Stages 4 and 5 are not aerated but are operated in an anoxic mode to allow denitrification to occur.
+The process now employs the same mixed liquor to support both the nitrifying and denitrifying bacteria.
 Mixed liquor from the odd and even side reactors flows to their respective sedimentation basins.
 The settled solids are pumped back to the reactors, as return activated sludge, and excess biological solids are wasted to Secondary.